LehighHyperloop/documentation/Communication-Protocols.md

     ...
 }
 ```
-All subsystem controllers will publish to their respective parent topics with status updates every X ms (TODO: DETERMINE LATENCY ACROSS NETWORK).
+All subsystem controllers will publish to their respective parent topics with status updates every X ms (TODO: DETERMINE LATENCY ACROSS NETWORK) or during any state change.

 Currently used verbs:
 - set